 By 2001, virtually all of Debtors' insurance coverage for asbestos personal injury claims had been exhausted with the exception of coverage relating to Beadex.
-Currently, Beadex has confirmed limited exceptions.
-The Debtors believe that one subsidiary has approximately \$11 million in remaining primary or umbrella insurance coverage available to pay asbestos-related costs, as well as \$15 million in available excess coverage.
-Some or all of the Debtors' insurers may assert that the assignment of the Asbestos Personal Injury Insurance Asset and the other actions called for under the Plan result in defenses to coverage.
+Currently, Beadex has confirmed approximately \$11 million in primary or umbrella insurance coverage available to pay asbestos-related costs, as well as \$15 million in available excess coverage.